datamasque/DataMasque-AWS-Aurora-masking-stepfunctions-blueprint/README.md

 - The DataMasque EC2 instance **must** allow inbound connections from the **DatamasqueRun** Lambda.
 - The DataMasque EC2 instance **must** allow inbound connections from the **WaitDatamasqueRun** Lambda.

+Please also ensure to allow stepfunctions to use the KMS key used on the source database to encrypt masked snapshots.

 ## AWS Step Function execution

 ### Invoke an execution manually